sampreet-chawla/bibliophile/project-worksheet.md

 - Current search implementation would be for books
 - Best Selling list would be supported for hard-cover fiction books.
 - Search results maybe restricted to 10-40 pages at a time.
+- New Releases would refer to mock images as there is API supported for it.

 ## Future Releases